MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 ## Configurations

-The following configurations are provided with Intelligent Order Management.
+The following configurations are provided with Intelligent Order Management:

 - Accounts
 - Products